 Other examples are those who expect to live in the United States for only a short period of time, such as while attending school or working a short-term job.

-A factor which helps you get status as a non-U.S. resident, at least in the eyes of life insurance companies, is having close personal ties with the United States.
+A factor which helps you gain status if you’re a non-U.S. resident, at least in the eyes of life insurance companies, is having close personal ties with the United States.

-These close personal ties (also known as minimum contacts) might be in the form of immediate family living in the U.S. or possibly owning real estate or business interests.
+These close personal ties (also known as minimum contacts) might be in the form of immediate family living in the U.S. or possibly owning real estate or having business interests on U.S. soil.

 A brokerage account or bank account in the United States would also be considered minimum contact with the country.